Goblins and ghouls aside, car accidents are the real villains on Halloween night in Florida.

 - Take Advantage of Daylight Hours when Trick or Treating

 Trick or treat, but be safe!
 According to the Washington Post, children are three times more likely to be struck and killed on this night more than on any other.
 The hours between 6:00 pm and midnight are the deadliest for pedestrians.
 Make sure to get your tricks and treats done earlier in the day to avoid a tragic scare.
+Here are five tips to keep your family safe this Halloween.

 Staying home can also be a spellbindingly good time.
 Turn on The Great Pumpkin Charlie Brown, a favorite of mine, or tune into any one of these Halloween-inspired movies.
 You might also make the most of the holiday and have a pumpkin carving contest with your loved ones.
 Don’t forget to save those pumpkin innards and serve up something devilishly delicious.